 Pensions fall into two main types – defined contribution (also known as ‘money purchase’ or ‘DC’) pension schemes and defined benefits (also known as ‘final salary’ or ‘DB’) pension schemes.

-Pension transfers (sometimes called switching) benefits from one DC to another DC pension is reasonably straightforward because you are moving one pot of money from one pension provider to another offering the same type of scheme.
+Pension transfers (sometimes called pension switching) benefits from one DC to another DC pension is reasonably straightforward because you are moving one pot of money from one pension provider to another pension provider offering the same type of scheme.
 However, there are three main things you must consider:

 Also, don’t be tempted to base your decision to transfer solely on “past performance”.
 The performance of a fund is not guaranteed and may not be a good indication of the future performance.
 Besides, chasing past performance of a fund that may not be suitable, is expensive or involves giving up guarantees, could be a very risky thing to do.